caroline95-web2023/Covid-19_analysis-/README.md

 # Covid-19_analysis-
-This is a for fun project analysing the Covid-19 spread in different countries and it's impact on economy.
+A project analyzing the Covid-19 spread in different countries and it's impact on the economy and more.
+The code is carried out in Python.